 “Swiss army knife.”
 He clipped the end of the cigar with the scissors.
 “Nineteenth century technology.”

 He put the cigar between his teeth.
 With his other hand he clicked a button on the knife’s hilt.
 A small steel tube extended from the end of the red hilt.
-When pointed it at the cigar it ignited the tobacco.
+When pointed at the cigar it ignited the tobacco.

 Moszkowski took a long pull then coughed violently for a minute.